-Singapore was the first stop on my 2014 trip to Southeast Asia.
+Singapore was the first stop on my big trip to Southeast Asia.
 I had already visited Asia twice before, but this time I wanted to do something a bit luxurious in each of my destinations.
 The infinity pool at Marina Bay Sands in Singapore was obviously the first thing I thought of, as it’s probably the most iconic and romantic attraction of the Lion City.

 But, I got quickly put off after reading the hotel website which said that only hotel guests can use the facilities.
 Visitors can only enter Marina Bay Sands SkyPark to get to the observation deck.
 Paying 20 SGD per person to get to a separate area of the roof didn’t appeal to me – especially after a visit to the Altitude bar in Singapore.

-I honestly never thought, I’d be able to afford a room at Marina Bay Sands.
+I honestly never thought, I’d be able to afford a room at Marina Bay Sands back then.
 But I found a way to do it…

 Marina Bay Sands – How to stay there for an affordable price?